 Connect With Your Interviewer Online

 It’s a good idea to think beyond the current position for which you’ve just interview because you're potentially creating a long-term relationship with this interviewer, even if you don't secure the immediate job opening.

 Review your post-interview notes and connect with your interviewer through LinkedIn by finding an opening for a connection based on a discussion that arose during your interview.
 Perhaps you mentioned a newspaper article relevant to their business that you'd like to forward, for instance.

 These connections are important because if you don’t get the current position, something might pop up later and the interviewer might make a connection with you.

 Notify Your References

-Having suitable references is going to be essential for your job search and you don’t want them to feel like they’re being cold-called by your potential employer.
+Having suitable references are going to be essential for your job search and you don’t want them to feel like they’re being cold-called by your potential employer.
 So, if you haven't already, alert your references that they might receive a call or email and summarize your case for the job and add in any points you want them to stress in their recommendation.